uh-dcm/qualitative-research-and-computers/docs/open-coding/atlasti.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/JlMzVVNKH7Q" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 !!! error "Video not in sync with the UI."
-    Current Atlas.TI 22 may be  different from this user interface.
+    Current ATLAS.ti 23 may be  different from this user interface.

-### More complex analysis
+## Advanced analysis

-ATLAS.ti is an versatile environment to work with qualitative data.
+ATLAS.ti is a versatile environment to work with qualitative data.
+Therefore, just conducting thematic classification through code management is not the only possible direction for analysis.
+Rather, it is possible to develop more articulated connections between codes and documents,

+### Network view

+!!! error "More description needed"
+    This section requires a bit more description.

+The network view can help to examine how documents, quotations and codes together visually.
+It allows adding more detailed relationships between codes to help on theory forming.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/llelw22MFeo" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+!!! error "Video not in sync with the UI."
+    Current ATLAS.ti 23 may be  different from this user interface.

+### Co-occurance

 Our research aims to make sense of emerging patterns from the data, for example identify how codes are often together (occurance) or identify how codes relate to original code.

-To help in this, Atlas.TI provides various tools.
+To help in this, ATLAS.ti provides various tools.

 It possible to visualise the co-occurances via **Sankey Diagram**, i.e., see which codes relate to which documents or which documets often co-occure.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/-3N86QAaQ0s" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+### Queries

 Alternative, there is a mechanism to conduct **queries** to the data, examining if codes overlap or are near-by each other.
 Thus, one can examine data using combinations of codes through search interface.